shield02/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/square - Square class inheritting Rectangle class with constructor and `__str__` method
 * models/square - Added public setter and getter for size
+* models/square - Update method that assigns value to attributes